 The PerQdisc comes with two chambers, one for contrast media and one which contains the curable polymer with barium sulfate to allow for imaging of the implant.
 Each chamber helps give PerQdisc good visualization and real-time monitoring of fill pressure.
-The PerQDisc's polymer cures in situ real-time monitoring of fill pressure.
-The PerQDisc's polymer cures in situ within ten minutes at body temperature creating a custom implant.
+The PerQ-Disc's polymer cures in situ within ten minutes at body temperature creating a custom implant.